-Available to students studying Year 1 and Year 2 of the Agribusiness Program, or Year 1 and Year 3 of the Agriculture Program.
+Available to students studying Bachelor of Business (Agriculture) or Bachelor of Business (Agribusiness) Program.
 The scholarship is to assist young Australians who have a strong passion for the sheep and wool industry in Australia.

 Nigel and Kate Kerin own and manage Kerin Agriculture, a livestock operation located at Yeoval in the Central West of New South Wales, 80km south of Dubbo.
 The focus is a grazing system that is in sync with a highly variable climate.